IAM-NO-4/recess/README.md

-A simple practicing project for geting started with using github am just new at github, so am learning how to use it
+A simple practicing project for geting started with using github am just new at github, so am learning how to use it.